 Here are some examples of how we promote these values in our Sixth Form community:

-We also encourage the Sixth Formers to take an interest in giving their own opinions on our work in the Sixth Form and beyond, by encouraging them to take part in student questionnaires/surveys/interviews throughout the year.
-We know that the active participation of our Sixth Formers will sow the seeds for a more sophisticated understanding of democracy in the future; this is also encouraged by our focus on ‘young people issues’ and British democracy in our assemblies in the hope that we can encourage more of our students to register to vote and have opinions on the subjects that matter to them.
+We also encourage the Sixth Formers to take an interest in giving their own opinions on our work in the Sixth Form and beyond, by encouraging them to take part in pupil questionnaires/surveys/interviews throughout the year.
+We know that the active participation of our Sixth Formers will sow the seeds for a more sophisticated understanding of democracy in the future; this is also encouraged by our focus on ‘young people issues’ and British democracy in our assemblies in the hope that we can encourage more of our pupils to register to vote and have opinions on the subjects that matter to them.

 Assembly focus: A Short History of British Politics and Why Vote?
 The London Mayoral Elections etc.